kenkomu/ens-asset-sender/README.md

 # ENS Asset Sender

-A simple backend service that allows sending ETH and tokens to Ethereum Name Service (ENS) names or regular Ethereum addresses.
+A simple backend service that allows sending ETH and tokens to Ethereum Name Service (ENS) names, Base names, or regular Ethereum addresses.

 ## Features

 - Resolve ENS names to Ethereum addresses
-- Resolve Base names to Ethereum addresses (when configured)
+- Resolve Base names to Ethereum addresses (on Base mainnet and Base Sepolia)
-- Send ETH to addresses or ENS names
+- Send ETH to addresses or domain names
-- Send ERC-20 tokens to addresses or ENS names
+- Send ERC-20 tokens to addresses or domain names

 ## Prerequisites

 - Node.js (v16 or higher recommended)
 - npm or yarn
 - An Ethereum wallet with some test ETH (for Sepolia testnet)
-- RPC URL (e.g., from Alchemy, Infura, or other providers)
+- RPC URLs for Ethereum and Base networks

 ## Setup Instructions